fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * A warning is given when casting from `C<'S>` to `C<'T | null>` and from `C<'S | null>` to `C<'T>`.

-TBD: check these are implemented correctly, and check where there are cases where no warning is emittied.
+TBD: check these are implemented correctly, and check where there are cases where no warning is emitted.

 #### Type inference - null assignment and passing